 It was in the spirit of old-fashioned Egyptomania—and at the fervent recommendation of my most discerning Parisian friend—that I boarded the sleek Agatha for five days to sail from Esna, south of Luxor, to Aswân.
 “The boat is like a dream,” she told me.
 From the first glass of fresh guava nectar, I sensed she was not exaggerating.

 Before embarking, another guide, Ashraf Atyea, showed us Esna’s gleaming Greco-Roman temple, the first of many remarkable sanctuaries we would explore en route to Aswân.
-Inside were images of what are considered the most beautiful capitals in Egypt, brightly painted, colors intact.
+Inside were what are considered the most beautiful capitals in Egypt, brightly painted, colors intact.
 Workmen sat atop shaky scaffolding, cleaning the ceiling with cotton wipes and ammonia.